KomodoPlatform/Documentation.rst.old/docs/source/komodo/create-Komodo-Assetchain.rst

 The above will start a new assetchain with name "EXAMPLECHAIN" and start generating on-demand blocks every 60 seconds.
 The first node which spawned a new assetchain will mine first 100 blocks.
 And that same first node will also hold the supply of this assetchains' token 1000000.

-500 milliom max is good to use, to avoid 64 bit overflows.
+500 million max is good to use, to avoid 64 bit overflows.

 Querying Assetchain
 ===================